Ajay-Sundar/Ajay-Sundar/README.md

 - 👋 Hi, I’m @Ajay-Sundar
-- 👀 I’m interested in Python ,Java, Mobile apps
+- 👀 I’m interested in Python and Data Science
 - 🌱 I’m currently learning Python , Flutter
-- 💞️ I’m looking to collaborate on Python
+- 💞️ I’m looking to collaborate on Data Science
 - 📫 How to reach me ajaysundar140@gmail.com

 <!---